simonguest/onlogic-offline/README.md

 	- ```docker compose build```
 - Run the containers:
 	- ```docker compose up```

-	- You'll need to open a new terminal window/tab to continue with the rest of the setup.
+You'll then need to open a new terminal window/tab to continue with the rest of the setup.

 ## Step 2: Configure AWS credentials
 - Ensure $HOME/.aws on your host laptop contains valid AWS credentials.
 You probably already have this setup, but if you don't, you can find instructions [here](https://docs.google.com/document/d/1dDfEOhyyNYI2zIv4LI--ErJj6OVEJopFLqPxcI0RXOA/edit#heading=h.nbv3dv2smmks).